ig-python/trading-ig/README.rst

 REST API
 --------

 You can use the IG Markets HTTP / REST API to submit trade orders, open positions, close positions and view market sentiment.
-IG Markets provide Retail Spread Betting and CFD accounts for trading Equities, Forex, Commodities, Indices and much more.

 STREAM API
 ----------